Advanced imaging services in Strafford County

 Mammogram screenings use low-dose X-ray imaging technology to examine breast tissue.
 Our hospital uses mammography to diagnose breast cancer and breast tissue anomalies, such as tumors and other breast diseases.

-The Breast Center at Portsmouth Regional Hospital offers a full range of breast imaging and related tests for the diagnosis and treatment of cancers in women, such as:
+In Fall 2021, Frisbie Memorial Hospital's new Women's Imaging Center will open, offering a full range of breast imaging and related tests for the diagnosis and treatment of cancers in women, such as:

 - Breast MRI